m1cr0man/quicfs-rs/notes/5-ermergherd-cerpnperter.md

 - Write the required bits into it, make sure to call output_path.
 - Update the repo's Cargo.toml to set the build script.
 - Run `cargo build`.

+## But wait, there's more!

+Had to do some annotation shite and add mod.rs files everywhere to actually get the generated code to be importable.